 Example 2: Updating lifecycle stage

 Lifecycle stages define where your contacts are in the buyer's journey.
-The stages are typically defined as subscriber, lead, marketing qualified lead (MQL), sales qualified lead (SQL), opportunity, customer, evangelist and other — unless you’re using your own custom lifecycle stages of course.
+The stages are typically defined as subscriber, lead, marketing qualified lead (MQL), sales qualified lead (SQL), opportunity, customer, evangelist and others — unless you’re using your own custom lifecycle stages of course.

 So to make sure you are sending the right content to the right contacts at the right time, it’s essential to keep those stages updated.
 Luckily this is another process you can easily automate in HubSpot!